Oxygen556/TheStashLanguagePack/README.md

 Open Steam -> Library

-Right Click SCP: Secret LAboratory in the game list and open Properties...
+Right Click SCP: Secret Laboratory in the game list and open Properties...

 Go to Local Files -> Browse